mulain/42_inception_of_things/p1/README.md

 - `|` pipes the curl return (which is the downloaded file) to stdout.

 - `[...]` contains
-inline environment variable defintions such as `K3S_URL="..."`.
+inline environment variable definitions such as `K3S_URL="..."`.
 These apply only to the command that immediately follows (`sh -`).
 See next section for more information on them.

-- `sh -`: runs the command in stdout: executes the downloaded file and sets up th K3s machine using the inline env vars.
+- `sh -`: runs the command in stdout: executes the downloaded file and sets up the K3s machine using the inline env vars.

 The server must also share the node token with the worker to allow it to join the cluster:

 - `sudo chmod 777 /var/lib/rancher/k3s/server/node-token`: Prevents user-mismatch issues when copying `node-token`.
 The shell's user may not be the K3s installation's user and thus not have permission to manipulate the token.

 - `sudo cp /var/lib/rancher/k3s/server/node-token /vagrant/node-token`: Copies `node-token` to the sync'd folder so the worker machine (and the host, just for observing) can access it.

 ### Env variables